YashSharma1101/ROR-Ecom-/README.md

 ### Sign-Up Page:
 ![Sign-Up Page](https://github.com/YashSharma1101/ROR-Ecom-/assets/110088579/a7ed88a6-0c81-4937-aa0a-44a66e3b6582)

-The Sign-Up page allows users to create a new account on SHOPZONE.
+The Sign-Up page allows users to create a new account on ROR-Ecom.
 Users can input their details and choose a secure password for account creation.

 ### SignUp using Github:
 ![SignUp using Github](https://github.com/YashSharma1101/ROR-Ecom-/assets/110088579/0261abfa-a907-4ea8-aa2c-0d9ee520cee9)

-For seamless onboarding, SHOPZONE provides the option to sign up using a GitHub account.
+For seamless onboarding, ROR-Ecom provides the option to sign up using a GitHub account.
 Users can quickly register by connecting their GitHub profiles.

 ## OTP Verification